yy1588133/top-tools/memory-bank/progress.md

   - Updates to browser and VSCode extension documentation completed in early June 2025.
   - Renamed `src/installed-windows-programs.md` to `src/windows.md` and updated references in `README.md` on 6/27/2025.
   - Comprehensive update of all core Memory Bank files to reflect the latest project status on 6/29/2025.
+  - Updated `src/windows.md` to include VLC as a media player under a new "Media Tools" category on 7/1/2025.
 - **Not Started**:
   - Automation for tool status updates.
   - Community feedback integration.